PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``/psdisc``

 ### Description
 Sends a link to join the discord in chat.
+[Or you can just join here (https://discord.gg/v4PU3WeH7z)](https://discord.gg/v4PU3WeH7z)

 ### Usage